 In the Early Years and Key Stage One, phonics teaching takes a high priority.

-The teaching of phonics is based on the ‘Letters and Sounds’ program.
+The teaching of phonics is based on the ‘Letters and Sounds’ programme.
 From the second half of the Autumn Term children across the Key Stage are put into differentiated groups so they can work at a level and pace suitable for them.

 We aspire to foster an environment that encourages development of language by providing a rich provision of opportunities to interact and communicate with each other.
 We stress the values of listening and speaking skills, and reinforce these areas across the curriculum.